simonswain/straw/README.md

         // start some background processing here e.g. fetch or
         // generate data
     },
-    stop: function() {
+    stop: function(done) {
         // stop background processing. will be called when terminating.
+        done();
     }
 });
 ```

 ## Pipes

-By default, the pipes connecting nodes are fan-out, using Redis
+By default the pipes connecting nodes fan-out using Redis PubSub.
-PubSub.
-Every connected node will receive a copy of a message that is
+Every connected node will receive a copy of a message that is output.
-output.

 You can configure pipes to be round-robin in your Topology definition
 alongside your nodes.
 Pipes do not have any code to load.